 Don’t blame PCR for lots of positive people – blame your government

-Just about every aspect of the COVID-19 pandemic has at one time or another during this pandemic, been hauled up as a reason to deflect from the reality of 2020.
-The reality is that ineffective, unprepared, slow-to-act and cloth-eared leadership – supported by the cult of wish-it-away – have slowed the response to this pandemic, making things worse.
-Not just in 2020 but across decades of profit-over-people decision making.
+Just about every aspect of the COVID-19 pandemic has, at one time or another during this pandemic, been hauled up as a reason to deflect from the reality of 2020.
+The reality is that ineffective, unprepared, slow-to-act and cloth-eared leadership – supported by the cult of wish-it-away – has slowed the response to this pandemic, making things worse.
+Not just in 2020 but across decades of profit-over-people decision-making.

 Leadership needs to lead

-Governments that won’t provide universal healthcare can’t look after the mental and physical wellbeing of their populations so they haven’t been able to safely take the harsh measures which most effectively break widespread transmission while also maintaining suitable care for the multitude of health needs of those under their care.
+Governments that won’t provide universal healthcare can’t look after the mental and physical well-being of their populations, so they haven’t been able to safely take the harsh measures that most effectively break widespread transmission while also maintaining suitable care for the multitude of health needs of those under their care.

-Governments who failed to invest and listen to science and public health have not been able to use the power of contact tracing to help contain more transmission and have generally made poor decision putting their communities at greater risk.
+Governments that failed to invest in and listen to science and public health have not been able to use the power of contact tracing to help contain more transmission and have generally made poor decisions, putting their communities at greater risk.

-Governments who have failed to learn from successful countries around subjects like safer return to school, how to reduce restrictions carefully, the importance of multi-lingual and multilayered communication and eductaion on all facets of the pandemic and changing the dogma of “droplet” verse “airborne” in response to the screaming pleas of expert aerosol scientists.
+Governments that have failed to learn from successful countries about subjects like safer return to school, how to reduce restrictions carefully, the importance of multilingual and multilayered communication and education on all facets of the pandemic, and changing the dogma of “droplet” versus “airborne” in response to the screaming pleas of expert aerosol scientists.

 There are also the loud angry supporters of those governments who consciously hold fast to and amplify these failings for their own benefit and fame, or because they don’t know any better, or they simply follow other malicious agents of chaos down a dark path of often angry and usually selfish fantasy.

-Individual rights over societal good is a doctrine that yields disastrous results it seems, for the health of an interconnected world.
+Individual rights over societal good seems to be a doctrine that yields disastrous results for the health of an interconnected world.
 Who could have guessed this?

 But I’ve digressed.

 The PCR test works to find infections.
-It can find them before you become sick.
-That helps in containing spread if you have a process for isolation.
+It can find them before you become sick, helping to contain the spread if you have a process for isolation.

-PCR can actually be used to slow SARS-CoV-2 spread and contribute to bringing an epidemic under control.
-Of course only if you actually do something to respond to those results.
+PCR can actually be used to slow the spread of SARS-CoV-2 and contribute to bringing an epidemic under control—of course, only if you actually do something to respond to those results.

 If you miss transmission chains and cases or find them but don’t do anything to interrupt them, then you simply have to rely on hope and faith that things will work out in the end.
 So far, hope and faith haven’t helped much.